-Any member of the public desiring to address the Council shall limit her/his address to three (3) minutes unless less or further time has been granted by the Presiding Officer in the individual case or in accordance with the section under Public Hearings.
-Individuals representing a group or agency shall limit their address to five (5) minutes.
+Any member of the public desiring to address the Council shall limit her/his address to three (3) minutes unless less or further time has been granted by the Presiding Officer or in accordance with the section under Public Hearings.
 The Presiding Officer has the discretion to shorten or lengthen the maximum time members may speak.